schilkp/Tonbandgeraet/docs/tech_details/trace_format.md

 ## Trace Event Structure

-Inside the COBS frame, each event type is structure as follows:
+Inside the COBS frame, each event type is structured as follows:

 - An 8-bit ID, which identifies the type of trace event and hence internal structure of the fields to follow.
 - Zero or more *required* [known-length fields](#known-length-fields), which are always present in every event instance of this type.